Douglas MacArthur's escape from the Philippines: Preparations

 In case a doctor was needed, Major Charles H. Morhouse was summoned from Bataan to accompany the party.
 The remaining thirteen were members of MacArthur's staff, who were loyal and experienced; some had been with MacArthur for years.
 Creating a new staff in Australia would have taken time, while taking his existing one would enable him to commence work soon after arrival in Australia.
 They would be more valuable there than in the Philippines, where they would have been taken prisoner.
 Sutherland included two of his own men: his assistant, Lieutenant Colonel Francis H. Wilson, and his stenographer, Master Sergeant Paul P. Rogers.
 Promoted from private that day, Rogers was the only enlisted man on the list, which he typed.
 A number of men gave him letters to post.

 Because there was no food for the passengers on the PT boats, Jean and MacArthur's aide-de-camp, Lieutenant Colonel Sidney L. Huff, packed tins of food into four duffel bags, one for each boat.
 Huff removed the four-star rank number plates from MacArthur's car so they could be used in Australia, and took a mattress for the MacArthurs to lie on.
 Stories later circulated that it was full of cash or gold.
 Other stories had it that furniture from MacArthur's residence in the Manila Hotel had been loaded on board the PT boats, even, in one version of the story, the piano.
 In fact, each passenger was limited to one piece of luggage weighing 35 lb or less.
 Jean took a small suitcase with some clothes.
 It sported a label from the Hotel New Grand in Yokohama, where she stayed during her honeymoon.
-Ah Cheu wrapped her possessions in a handkerchief.
+Loh Chui wrapped her possessions in a handkerchief.
 MacArthur took nothing.